Dr Magnus Feldmann

 Research interests

 First, I work on topics related to business and politics, such as the relationship between business and the global rise of populism.
-My new book Business and Populism: The Odd Couple (co-edited with Glenn Morgan) was published by Oxford University Press in 2023.
+My book Business and Populism: The Odd Couple (co-edited with Glenn Morgan) was published by Oxford University Press in 2023.
 This book and related research projects examine the political role of business and business associations in shaping and responding to the challenges of populism.

 Projects and supervisions